 For a free legal consultation with a truck accidents lawyer serving Teaneck, call (201) 585-9111

-Legal Options If You Were Involved in a Truck Crash
+Legal Options If You Were Involved in a New Jersey Truck Accident

-Truck accidents happen because of some of the same unpredictable factors that cause accidents with regular cars, plus the added risks that driving a large truck brings.
+Trucking accidents happen because of some of the same unpredictable factors that cause accidents with regular cars, plus the added risks that driving a large truck brings.
 If you get into an accident with a commercial truck, do not automatically assume fault.
 Once you are safe from the immediate impact and harm of the wreck, call us at (201) 585-9111 for a free case review.
-Our truck accident attorneys can advise you on your next steps.
+Our New Jersey trucking accident attorneys can advise you on your next steps.

 There are many things that can cause a trucking accident, including negligent behavior from the trucker, whether intentional or unintentional.
 Here are some reasons a truck driver might get into a wreck: